sud03r/flowdataviz/README.md

 How to use:

 * Run in an interactive jupyter notebook.
-* May require installing dependencies as: `pip install openpyxl ipywidgets mpl_axes_aligner`
+* May require installing dependencies as: `pip install openpyxl ipywidgets mpl_axes_aligner dash pandas dash-bootstrap-components`

 The dashboard app, app.py requires dash, plotly, and pandas.
 It can be run with by command line `python3 app.py`, and will open locally at port 127.0.0.1:8050 .